Day Trip to Chimayó

 El Santuario de Chimayó

-By then it will be time to reconnect and see why so many journey to Chimayó, hundreds of thousands in fact.
-Considered to be an important Catholic pilgrimage center, El Santuario de Chimayó, is known for its side chapel where the dirt floor is reputed to have healing powers.
-You’ll want to see el pocito, the small pit of holy dirt many people claim possesses remarkable curative powers.
+By then it will be time to reconnect and see why so many journey to Chimayó each year, hundreds of thousands in fact.
+Considered to be an important Catholic pilgrimage center, El Santuario de Chimayó, is known for el pocito, the small pit of holy dirt in the side chapel that many people claim possesses remarkable curative powers.
 During Holy Week alone, and in particular on Good Friday, tens of thousands of pilgrims make their way from Santa Fe to what is also called Lourdes of the Southwest.
 The santuario is open to visitors 9 am to 5 pm daily.
 Learn a bit more a bit more about its cultural legacy.

 The interior of El Santuario de Chimayó, featuring the statuary and many religious paintings.